Li Choh-ming: Writing

 His scholarly contributions focused on the economic system of Communist China and its performance.
 His books, the Economic Development of Communist China (1959) and The Statistical System of Communist China (1962) were seminal works before China sealed itself off from outsiders.
 Li's continuous study of social and economic problems of China helped establish UC-Berkeley as a center for scholarly research on China.
 His expertise in international trade and economics helped establish international business in the School of Business Administration curricula.

-In 1963 the Government of Hong Kong appointed Choh-Ming Li to head the Chinese University of Hong Kong.
+In 1963 the Government of Hong Kong appointed Li Choh-Ming to head the Chinese University of Hong Kong.
 With government backing of the U.K. and the U.S., the Board of Regents of the University of California granted him an unprecedented 10-year leave of absence to form and establish the new university.
 As head, Li was named Vice-Chancellor of the university (in the British tradition, the Governor of Hong Kong was the Chancellor of all Hong Kong colleges and universities).
 The new university was founded with the motto “to combine tradition and modernity and to bring together China and the West” by adding the Chinese dimension or data into every academic discipline.
 From the beginning, English, Cantonese, and Mandarin were the languages of instruction.
 Student and faculty exchanges with the U.S., the U.K., and other countries were established.
 He wrote and oversaw The CUHK publications on the formation and development of the university: The First Six Years 1963-69 (1971), The Emerging University (1975), and A New Era Begins (1979).
 Li retired from The CUHK in 1978.
 Li was Professor Emeritus at Berkeley in 1973.
 Throughout his tenure at The CUHK, Li personally compiled and developed a pictophonetic Cantonese-Mandarin dictionary.
 He called his new system of codifying Chinese characters the Fan System.
 The Li Chinese Dictionary (李氏中文字典, Li shi zhong wen zi dian) was published and distributed in the West and in the People's Republic of China in 1981.

-Choh-Ming Li received many honors from around the world.
+Li Choh-Ming received many honors from around the world.
 Among them were honorary knighthoods, the Commander of the Order of the British Empire (CBE) in 1967 and Knight Commander of the Order of the British Empire (KBE) in 1973.
 At The Chinese University of Hong Kong, the medical building is named after him and a life size statue of him sits at the Institute of Chinese Studies.
 From the University of California, he received the Elise and Walter A. Haas International Award (1974) and the Clark Kerr Award (1979).